jjr-simiatec/Linux-LTS-for-PIC32/release/README.md

 * PIC32MZ Embedded Graphics with External DRAM (DA) Starter Kit, Microchip part number DM320008 or DM320008-C
 * microSDHC card (2GB minimum) and/or TFTP server
 * PuTTY or equivalent Terminal Emulator
-* MPLAB X IDE for initial installation of the bootloader
+* MPLAB X IDE for initial installation of U-Boot

 ## Manifest

-`u-boot.hex` - U-Boot with Ethernet, MMC and USB support `pic32-boot-recovery.itb` - FIT image containing the Linux kernel, RAM disk and device tree `pic32-boot.itb` - FIT image containing the Linux kernel and device tree `modules-pic32.txz` - Modules for the kernel in the FIT images `rootfs.tar.xz` - rootfs to be transferred to the SD card `id_ed25519` - SSH *private key* for example user.
+`u-boot.hex` - U-Boot with Ethernet, MMC and USB support
+`pic32-boot-recovery.itb` - FIT image containing the Linux kernel, RAM disk and device tree
+`pic32-boot.itb` - FIT image containing the Linux kernel and device tree
+`modules-pic32.txz` - Modules for the kernel in the FIT images
+`rootfs.tar.xz` - rootfs to be transferred to the SD card
+`id_ed25519` - SSH *private key* for example user.
 Refer to security notes!

 ## Installing U-Boot